 - Except in extreme situations, we never charge for parts.

-- Because our parent company services up to 3000 hard drives a month, we have instant access to more parts drives and at cheaper costs than ANY data recovery company in Canada.
-Besides the fastest recoveries in Canada, this allows us to keep our data recovery pricing lower .
+- Because our parent company services up to 3000 hard drives a month, we have instant access to more parts drives and at cheaper costs than ANY data recovery company in North America.
+Besides the fastest recoveries in North America, this allows us to keep our data recovery pricing lower .

 - But even more importantly, we can afford to use more parts and try harder… much harder!